vaibhavdeeptmurty/wecproject/README.md

 ###  to store profile picture
 -  cloudinary_flutter: ^1.3.0
 -  cloudinary_url_gen: ^1.8.0
+### to combine two stream(users and chats to chat screen for showing chatUser detail with typing)
+- rxdart: ^0.27.7

 ## Notes
-  -Firestore Storage needed me to go premium, which is why I am using Cloudinary for storing images.
+  - Firestore Storage needed me to go premium, which is why I am using Cloudinary for storing images.
-  -I was unable to resolve the error while using Polylines, which is why I have not added the Live location feature.
+  - I was unable to resolve the error while using Polylines, which is why I have not added the Live location feature.
 On pub.dev, the documentation is outdated and no longer works for newer versions.
 If I use the old version, I would need to reduce the versions of many dependencies and change the code accordingly.

 ## Mentors